versatilecms/pages/docs/blocks.md

 __Step 3.
 Add the block to a page__

-Next, jump into the Voyager Admin > Pages and click 'Content' next to a page.
+Next, jump into the Versatile Admin > Pages and click 'Content' next to a page.
 You'll now be able to select `Company Overview` from the 'Add Block' section.
 Add the block to the page, drag/drop it into place, edit the text etc.

 ---